-At the end of 1999 the Assistance Group's functions had been reduced to an absolute minimum.
-After its 'classical' role as a mediator had already been abandoned in 1997, for various reasons also its role in the humanitarian assistance and human rights fields had been scaled down considerably.
-Because of the renewed armed hostilities in Chechnya, in October 1999 the remaining Assistance Group local staff in Chechnya had to be evacuated to neighbouring Ingushetia, and all humanitarian aid projects had to be put on hold.
-From August 1999 the
+By the end of 1999 the Assistance Group's functions had been reduced to an absolute minimum.
+Following the abandonment of its 'classical' role as mediator in 1997, for various reasons its role in the humanitarian assistance and human rights fields had also been scaled down considerably.
+Because of the renewed armed hostilities in Chechnya, in October 1999 the remaining Assistance Group's local staff in Chechnya had to be evacuated to neighbouring Ingushetia.
+All humanitarian aid projects had to be put on hold.
+From August 1999 the Assistance Group had also come under increasing criticism from the Russian authorities for its reporting, which included sensitive topics such as human rights violations perpetrated by Russia and appeals for assistance from Chechen authorities to the international community.
+Thus, at the end of September Russia protested that the Assistance Group, through its report, was extending its activities beyond its mandate.
+In response to the attitude of the Russian authorities, who were displaying a progressively more restrictive interpretation of the Assistance Group's mandate, the Group scaled down its coverage of human rights violations in the course of the military campaign in

-Assistance Group had also come under increasing criticism from the Russian authorities for its reporting, which included sensitive topics such as human rights violations perpetrated by the Russian side as well as appeals for assistance from Chechen authorities to the international community.
-Thus, at the end of September Russia protested that the Assistance Group in its reporting was extending its activities beyond its mandate.
-In response to the attitude of the Russian authorities, who displayed a progressively more restrictive interpretation of the Assistance Group's mandate, the Assistance Group scaled down its coverage of human rights violations in the course of the military campaign in Chechnya and reduced its reporting to a minimum.
-Nevertheless, the relations with the Russian Federation Ministry of Foreign Affairs continued to cool down, as witnessed inter alia by a succession of Moscow newspaper articles - ostensibly using Foreign Ministry sources - with critical coverage of the Assistance Group's activities.
+Chechnya and reduced its report to a minimum.
+Nevertheless, relations with the Russian Federation Ministry of Foreign Affairs continued to cool, as evidenced inter alia by a succession of Moscow newspaper articles - ostensibly using Foreign Ministry sources - criticising the Assistance Group's activities.

-At the same time, the Russian authorities gradually adopted the view that previously entered agreements - the 1996 Khasavyurt Agreement and the Russian-Chechen Peace Treaty of 12 May 1997 - were no longer legally binding, and renounced their recognition of the OSCE-sponsored presidential and parliamentary elections that had been held in January 1997.
+At the same time, the Russian authorities gradually adopted the view that agreements previously entered into - the 1996 Khasavyurt Agreement and the Russian-Chechen peace treaty of 12 May 1997 - were no longer legally binding, and renounced their recognition of the OSCE-sponsored presidential and parliamentary elections that had been held in January 1997.

-In Istanbul on 19 November 1999, the OSCE ended a two-day summit by calling for a political settlement in Chechnya and adopting a Charter for European Security.
-Until the Istanbul summit the OSCE - just like most other bodies representing the international community - had been hesitant to openly criticize the Russian Government for its actions in Chechnya.
-However, in view of the imminent humanitarian disaster resulting from the resumed hostilities, with some 200 thousand refugees spilling over the border into neighbouring Ingushetia and enduring appalling conditions, the situation could not be ignored.
-Although the summit reconfirmed the mandate of the OSCE Assistance Group to Chechnya and paved the way for the subsequent fact-finding visit (mid-December 1999) of the OSCE Chairman-in-Office to the Northern Caucasus, the Russian Government continued to be adamant that no political role was envisaged for the OSCE or its Assistance Group in the context of the conflict.
-Upon his return from the visit, the Chairman-in-Office made a 4-point proposal to facilitate a solution to the conflict:
+In Istanbul, on 19 November 1999, the OSCE ended a two-day summit by calling for a political settlement in Chechnya and adopting a charter for European security.
+Until the Istanbul summit the OSCE - like most other bodies representing the international community - had been hesitant to openly criticise the Russian government for its actions in Chechnya.
+However, in view of the imminent humanitarian disaster resulting from the resumed hostilities, with approximately 200 thousand refugees spilling over the border into neighbouring Ingushetia and enduring appalling conditions, the situation could not be ignored.
+Although the summit reconfirmed the mandate of the OSCE Assistance Group to Chechnya and paved the way for the subsequent fact-finding visit (in mid-December 1999) of the OSCE chairman-in-office to the Northern Caucasus, the Russian government remained adamant that no political role was envisaged for the OSCE or its Assistance Group in the context of the conflict.
+Upon his return from the visit, the chairman-in-office made a four-point proposal to facilitate a solution to the conflict, stipulating the following:

-- 1. Immediate cease-fire in and around Grozny; - 2.
-The establishment of a dialogue between the parties with OSCE participation; - A regional conference with the participation of the presidents of Dagestan, Ingushetia and North Ossetia, as well as Russian Federation and Chechen representatives; - 4.
-Escalation of international humanitarian assistance to the region and improved coordination of such assistance.
+- 1) An immediate cease-fire in and around Grozny; - 2) The establishment of a dialogue between the parties, with OSCE participation; - 3) A regional conference with the participation of the presidents of Dagestan, Ingushetia and North Ossetia, as well as Russian Federation and Chechen representatives; - 4) The escalation of international humanitarian assistance to the region and improved coordination of such assistance.